Introduction to Amazon Web Services

 Benefits :

-• Faster content delivery : Users experience quicker load times and better performance.
+• Faster content delivery : Users benefit from improved performance and faster load times.

-• Scalability : Edge Locations automatically scale to handle fluctuations in traffic and demand.
+• Scalability : Edge Locations adjust automatically to demand and traffic variations.

 Scenario :